siddhardha-mns/Standup-Report/README.md

   * 🗑️ Clear all report history with one click
 * 📁 Stores data locally in a CSV file (no database required)
 * 💡 Built using [Streamlit](https://streamlit.io)
+* 📝 Admins can add comments to each report (visible to all)
+* ❓ Interns can submit doubts/queries (visible only to techeads/admins)

 ---